Exlll/ConfigLib/README.md

 Fields that are `final`, `static`, `transient` or annotated with `@Ignore` are neither serialized nor updated during deserialization.
 You can filter out additional fields by providing an instance of `FieldFilter` to the configuration properties.
+Record components cannot be filtered.

 ### Handling of missing and `null` values